awthomp/Persimmon/README.md

 What is it?
 -----------
-Whitewater is a visual dataflow language for creating sklearn pipelines.
+Whitewater is a *proof of concept* visual dataflow language for creating GPU accelerated sklearn pipelines.
+The GUI has been forked from AlvarBer/Persimmon.
+Currently focused on linear regression, Whitewater substitutes Pandas' read_csv calls with those from [RAPIDS](https://rapids.ai/) cuDF and Linear Regression from cuML.
+Data size is assumed to contain 6 columns -- 5 for the X variable and 1 for y.

 It represents functions as blocks, inputs and outputs are presented as pins, and type safety is enforced when the connection is being made.